lidofinance/docs/docs/contracts/lido-execution-layer-rewards-vault.md

 ### recoverERC20()

-Transfers a given amount of an ERC20-token (defined by the provided token contract address) currently belonging to the vault contract address to the Lido treasury address.
+Transfers the given amount of the ERC20-token (defined by the provided token contract address) currently belonging to the vault contract address to the Lido treasury address.

 Emits the `ERC20Recovered` event.